hbctraining/Intro-to-R-online-Catalyst/lessons/5D_Segment_5_Video_D.md

 metadata[1, 3]
 ```

-Now if you only wanted to select based on rows, you would provide the index for the rows and leave the columns index blank.
+Now if you only wanted to select entire rows, you would provide the index for the rows and leave the columns index blank.
 The key here is to include the comma, to let R know that you are accessing a 2-dimensional data structure.
 So if we wanted to return only the third row, we would type: metadata, square brackets, 3, comma, then we would leave the column space blank to return all columns.

 ```r
 # extract all elements in the 3rd row